akka/akka/akka-docs/src/main/paradox/discovery/index.md

 * DNS
 * Aggregate

-In addition `akka-management` contains methods for:
+In addition [Akka Management](https://developer.lightbend.com/docs/akka-management/current/) contains methods for:

 * Kubernetes API
 * AWS
 * Consul
 * Marathon API

-Discovery used to be part of `akka-management` but has become an Akka module as of 2.5.19 of Akka and version 0.20 of `akka-management`.
+Discovery used to be part of Akka Management but has become an Akka module as of 2.5.19 of Akka and version 0.20 of Akka Management.

 ## Dependency